GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-03-Prophet-for-TimeSeries-Forecast.md

 # Plot components
-We can also separate and plot the individual components of the grap.
+We can also separate and plot the individual components of the graph.

 ```python
 m.plot_components(forecast);